-- Analyze and discuss the complexities and issues of academic sports administration from a collegiate or interscholastic context. - Assess the strengths, qualities and weaknesses of a successful coach, including an analysis of the leadership style and multiple roles required of coaches in contemporary sports. - Select, predict, and evaluate current ethical, management, and controversial issues in coaching today. - Compare and contrast the roles and responsibilities of a coach and assistant coaches and discuss the levels of coaching relevant to these roles.
+- · Analyze and discuss the complexities and issues of academic sports administration from a collegiate or interscholastic context. - Assess the strengths, qualities and weaknesses of a successful coach, including an analysis of the leadership style and multiple roles required of coaches in contemporary sports. - · Select, predict, and evaluate current ethical, management, and controversial issues in coaching today. - Compare and contrast the roles and responsibilities of a coach and assistant coaches and discuss the levels of coaching relevant to these roles.

+Select 3 courses from the following: 9

-SPMT602 - Collegiate Sports Administration
+SPMT602 Collegiate Sports Administration

-- SPMT603 High School Athletic Administration - SPMT605 Coaching Leadership - SPMT606 Techniques in Coaching Strategy - SPMT614 Coaching Theory, Methods, and Issues - SPMT650 Legal Issues in High School Athletic Administration [Prerequisite: SPMT603 High School Athletic Administration]
+SPMT603 High School Athletic Administration

+SPMT605 Coaching Leadership

+SPMT606 Techniques in Coaching Strategy

+SPMT614 Coaching Theory, Methods, and Issues

+SPMT650 Legal Issues in High School Athletic Administration (Prerequisite: SPMT603 - High School Athletic Administration)

+Total Semester Hours 9